Chevrolet small-block engine (1954–2003)

 The Chevrolet small-block engine is a series of gasoline-powered V8 automobile engines, produced by the Chevrolet division of General Motors in two overlapping generations between 1954 and 2003, using the same basic engine block.
-Referred to as a "small-block" for its size relative to the physically much larger Chevrolet big-block engines, the small-block family spanned from 262 cuin to 400 cuin in displacement.
+Referred to as a "small-block" for its size relative to the physically much larger Chevrolet big-block engines, the small-block family spanned from 262 cuin to 400 cuin in displacement, until the advent of the 427.8 cuin LS7 in the 2006 Corvette C6 Z06.
 Engineer Ed Cole is credited with leading the design for this engine.
 The engine block and cylinder heads were cast at Saginaw Metal Casting Operations in Saginaw, Michigan.

 The Generation II small-block engine, introduced in 1992 as the LT1 and produced through 1997, is largely an improved version of the Generation I, having many interchangeable parts and dimensions.
 Later generation GM engines, which began with the Generation III LS1 in 1997, have only the rod bearings, transmission-to-block bolt pattern and bore spacing in common with the Generation I Chevrolet and Generation II GM engines.

 Production of the original small-block began in late 1954 for the 1955 model year, with a displacement of 265 CID, growing over time to 400 CID by 1970.
 Among the intermediate displacements were the 283 CID, 327 CID, and numerous 350 CID versions.
 Introduced as a performance engine in 1967, the 350 went on to be employed in both high- and low-output variants across the entire Chevrolet product line.

 Although all of Chevrolet's siblings of the period (Buick, Cadillac, Oldsmobile, Pontiac, and Holden) designed their own V8s, it was the Chevrolet 305 and 350 cuin small-block that became the GM corporate standard.
 Over the years, every GM division in America, except Saturn and Geo, used it and its descendants in their vehicles.
 Chevrolet also produced a big-block V8 starting in 1958 and still in production as of 2024.

 Finally superseded by the GM Generation III LS in 1997 and discontinued in 2003, the engine is still made by a General Motors subsidiary in Springfield, Missouri, as a crate engine for replacement and hot rodding purposes.
 In all, over 100,000,000 small-blocks had been built in carbureted and fuel injected forms between 1955 and November 29, 2011.
 The small-block family line was honored as one of the 10 Best Engines of the 20th Century by automotive magazine Ward's AutoWorld.

 In February 2008, a Wisconsin businessman reported that his 1991 Chevrolet C1500 pickup had logged over one million miles without any major repairs to its small-block 350 CID V8 engine.

 All first- and second-generation Chevrolet small-block V8 engines share the same firing order of 1-8-4-3-6-5-7-2.